 As with any testing, this testing will have one of two possible results: your baby will have either a normal or an abnormal screening result.
 Each of these two results has its own risks that you may want to consider:

 - If your baby has an abnormal screening result, it is possible that your baby actually does not have the disorder.
 To be sure, your baby's doctor may recommend further testing by a specialist who may take additional specimens (usually blood or urine) from your baby.
-Additional testing may cause you to worry, which is a common reaction to receiving results of tests in any screening program.
-If after further testing, you receive the happy news that your baby does not have the disorder, your baby's medical record should reflect the update, but you may want to make sure that this happens.
+Additional testing may cause you to worry, which is a common reaction to receiving any abnormal results.
+If after further testing, you receive the news that your baby does not have the disorder, your baby's medical record should reflect the update, but you may want to make sure that this happens.

-- If your baby has a normal screening result, there is still a chance that your baby has the disorder (i.e., for some reason, the disorder was not detected by the newborn screen).
-If health-care providers were to rely too heavily on the screening result for diagnosis, it could delay early medical intervention.
+- If your baby has a normal screening result, there is still a chance that your baby has the disorder (i.e., for some reason, the disorder was not detected by the newborn screening test).
 This risk exists for all forms of screening, including the new screening tests.
-In any case, if your baby does not seem well, you should talk to your baby's doctor as soon as possible.
+In any case, if your baby does not seem to be doin gwell, visit your health care provider as soon as possible.

 If my baby has one of those disorders, can it be cured?

-How can I help the doctor to help my baby?
+How can I help the doctor help my baby?

-If your doctor asks you to bring your baby in for retesting, do so as soon as possible!
-If your child does have a disorder, prompt action can be very important.
+If your doctor asks you to bring your baby in for retesting, do so as soon as possible.
+If your child has a disorder, follow up is very important!
 If you don't have a telephone, it will be helpful to leave the phone number of a friend, relative or neighbor with the doctor.
 You can also help by notifying your doctor immediately if you move soon after the baby is born.
 Then if your child should need to be retested, your doctor will know where to reach you.

 REMEMBER, TIME IS OF GREAT IMPORTANCE.